About For Pete's Sake

 If you'd like to contact Amber, email is your best bet.

-Sarah Langevin Hopkins is our new Special Events & Volunteer Coordinator.
+Sarah Langevin Hopkins is our Development Officer.
 She has been in non-profit fundraising & special events since the beginning of time-before cell phones & laptops!
 With 20 years of fundraising experience with The Ronald McDonald House of Southern New Jersey, National Adoption Center and yes, La Salle University, she is excited to take our events to a new level of perfection.